openvinotoolkit/openvino/docs/install_guides/pypi-openvino-rt.md

 # OpenVINO™ Runtime

-## Introduction

-OpenVINO™ toolkit is a comprehensive toolkit for quickly developing applications and solutions that solve a variety of tasks including emulation of human vision, automatic speech recognition, natural language processing, recommendation systems, and many others.
-Based on latest generations of artificial neural networks, including Convolutional Neural Networks (CNNs), recurrent and attention-based networks, the toolkit extends computer vision and non-vision workloads across Intel® hardware, maximizing performance.
-It accelerates applications with high-performance, AI and deep learning inference deployed from edge to cloud.
+Intel® Distribution of OpenVINO™ toolkit is an open-source toolkit for optimizing and deploying AI inference.
+It is a comprehensive toolkit for developing applications and solutions based on deep learning tasks, such as: emulation of human vision, automatic speech recognition, natural language processing, recommendation systems, etc. It provides high-performance and rich deployment options, from edge to cloud.

-[OpenVINO™ Runtime](../OV_Runtime_UG/openvino_intro.md) package for Python includes a set of libraries for an easy inference integration into your Python applications and   supports of heterogeneous execution across Intel® CPU and Intel® GPU hardware.
+If you have already finished developing your models and converting them to the OpenVINO model format, you can install OpenVINO Runtime to deploy your applications on various devices.
+The [OpenVINO™ Runtime](../OV_Runtime_UG/openvino_intro.md) Python package includes a set of libraries for an easy inference integration with your products.

 ## System Requirements
+Before you start the installation, check the supported operating systems and required Python* versions.
 The complete list of supported hardware is available in the [Release Notes](https://www.intel.com/content/www/us/en/developer/articles/release-notes/openvino-relnotes.html).

-The table below lists supported operating systems and Python* versions required to run the installation.

 | Supported Operating System                                   | [Python* Version (64-bit)](https://www.python.org/) |
 | :------------------------------------------------------------| :---------------------------------------------------|